tnichols217/notes/APArt/Piece Descriptions.md

 ### Ideas

-1. The encompassing and demanding nature of the drums invokes
+1. The encompassing and demanding nature of the drums invokes fear in any unfamiliar people

 ## 3 - 4 - Horn